Unexpected Burnout in Graduate School

 Fortunately you don’t need 3 hours to get mentally and physically ready for the day ,

-Just one habit, one “non-negotiable” daily commitment, can make the difference between being consistently productive and confident, versus a frustrating vicious cycle of burnout and procrastination
+Just one “non-negotiable” daily commitment, makes the difference between being productive versus a cycle burnout in graduate school

 Which habit should you choose?